-Spiral antennas belong to the class of "frequency independent" antennas; those with a very large bandwidth.
+Spiral antennas belong to the class of "frequency independent" antennas; these antennas are characterized as having a very large bandwidth.
 The fractional Bandwidth can be as high as 30:1.
-This means that if the lower frequency is 1 GHz, the antenna could still be in band at 30 GHz, and every frequency in between.
+This means that if the lower frequency is 1 GHz, the antenna would still be efficient at 30 GHz, and every frequency in between.

 Spiral antennas are usually circularly polarized.
 The spiral antenna's radiation pattern typically has a peak radiation direction perpendicular to the plane of the spiral (broadside radiation).
 The Half-Power Beamwidth (HPBW) is approximately 70-90 degrees.